 Conflict theory theoretical perspective

 Symbolic Interactionism is a sociological theory that focuses on how people create meaning and interpret symbols through their social interactions.
-It emphasizes the importance of subjective meanings and the role of communication in shaping individuals' understanding of the social world.
+It emphasises the importance of subjective meanings and the role of communication in shaping individuals' understanding of the social world.

 According to symbolic interactionists, individuals actively construct and interpret the meanings of symbols, such as language, gestures, and objects, within the context of their social interactions.

-Symbolic interactionists also emphasize the social construction of reality.
+Symbolic interactionists also emphasise the social construction of reality.
 They argue that individuals and groups collectively create and maintain the shared meanings and expectations that shape social life.
 Through everyday interactions, people negotiate and validate these meanings, contributing to the formation of social norms, identities, and roles.

 Symbolic Interactionism